awehrman/peas/packages/pea-svg-generator/README.md

 ## Overview

 This package provides tools for generating SVG graphics with pea-themed designs.
-It can create various pea patterns, icons, and decorative elements.
+It can create various pea patterns, icons, and decorative elements for use in the Peas application.

 ## Features

-- **Pea pattern generation** - Create repeating pea patterns
+- **Pea pattern generation** - Create repeating pea patterns with customizable layouts
-- **Color customization** - Configurable color palettes
+- **Color customization** - Configurable color palettes and themes
-- **Size variations** - Different sizes and scales
+- **Size variations** - Different sizes and scales for various use cases
 - **CLI interface** - Command-line tool for generation
+- **TypeScript support** - Full TypeScript definitions
+- **ESM and CJS builds** - Compatible with both module systems

 ## Installation